Finite fields whose members are the sum of a potent and a 5-potent: Further Problem

+It is much smaller than $2^{|A|}|A|$, as promised, thus concluding the proof of Theorem \ref{4.1} after all.

+Moreover, it is worth mentioning that if we apply the "full inclusion-exclusion principle" to make the estimate, we can only obtain an exponential upper bound.
+It is, however, even weaker than the result obtained in Theorem \ref{3.2}.
+That is why, the challenging problem of how to improve the upper bound of $q$ for $A$ may be interesting.

-\section{Further problem}
+\section{Further Problem}

-As mentioned in the preceding section, the proof of the finiteness of the number of fields does not rely on any algebraic structure of $C_m$, so the upper bound obtained is quite rough.
-This naturally leads to the following problems.
+As previously mentioned in Section \ref{3}, the proof of the finiteness of the number of fields does {\it not} depend on any algebraic structure of $C_m$, so the upper bound obtained above is quite rough.
+This logically leads to the following question.

 \begin{prob} Does the algebraic structure of $C_m$ give a more refined description of $(q,n)$ that could improve the upper bound on $q$? \end{prob}